vnrr2023/Ishaara_Ai/README.md

 </p>

 - Sadly we could not develop this model as we had less powerfull resources.
-- It creates a 3Gb model and needs 32gb ram + a poerfull gpu_cpu.
+- It creates a 3Gb model and needs 32gb ram + a powerfull gpu && cpu.
 - U can train it  (Mail chouhanvivek207@gmail.com for data).

 ## Future Scope and other practices.